DaisukeDaisuke/AndroidPHP_old/README.md

 - Raspberry Pi 3b,4b
 ## Android 4-6(and more)
 This is a php binary for PocketMine-MP.
-For using it on Android, you will need a terminal emulator.
+For using it on Android, need a terminal emulator.

 ## note
 This php binary is for 64bit.